PhD (Australian National University), MA (University of Auckland), BFA (University of Auckland)

 - 2015.
 Review of Edouard Machery and Elizabeth O’Neil Current Controversies in Experimental Philosophy, Notre Dame Philosophical Reviews.

 - 2011.
-Knowing How Without Knowing That. in J. Bengson and M. Moffett (eds.), Knowing How: Essays on Knowledge, Mind, and Action, Oxford University Press.
+Knowing How Without Knowing That, in Knowing How: Essays on Knowledge, Mind, and Action, ed.
+J. Bengson and M. Moffett, New York: Oxford University Press: 113–135.

 - 2011.
-Metaphilosophy, in D. Pritchard (ed.).
-Oxford Bibliographies Online: Philosophy, New York: Oxford University Press.
+Metaphilosophy, in Oxford Bibliographies Online: Philosophy, ed.
+D. Pritchard, New York: Oxford University Press.